EDTA

 Always tell your doctor about any medicines and supplements you are taking, including natural ones and those bought without a prescription.
 That way, your doctor can check on any potential side effects or interactions with any of your medicines or health conditions.

-Supplements are not regulated by the FDA the same way that medicines are.
-They are treated as foods and do not have to prove that they are safe or effective before being sold on the market.
+Supplements are not regulated by the FDA in the same way that medicines are.
+The FDA does not review these supplements for safety or efficacy before they hit the market.